 Also Read: Plant Kingdom

-Listed above are the difference between pteridophytes and bryophytes.
+Listed above are the differences between pteridophytes and bryophytes.
 Both these plants are important and play an important role in maintaining ecological balance.